haz/IPPC2023/infrastructure.md

 ## Status
 pyRDDLSim implements a large subset of the full RDDL capabilities, with additional new capabilities not originaly present in RDDL.

-What lised bellow is a list of what we currently do not support:
+What listed bellow is a list of what we currently do not support:
 * state-action-constraints -- deprecated in favor of state-invariants and action-preconditions (RDDL2.0).
 * action-preconditions are not enforced by the environment, and should be incorporated into the cpfs definitions.
 * action-preconditions of structure of `action <= BOUND` and `action >= BOUND`